 Grapevine Trunk Diseases (GTDs), which are caused by various fungal pathogens that infect pruning wounds during dormancy not only reduce yields but also vine longevity, with older vines usually being more susceptible to infection (De la Fuente et al., 2016).
 In 2014, it was estimated that in France alone the economic burden of GTD was over €1B due to yield and productivity losses, and the cost of vine replanting (Gramaje et al., 2018).

-T-77®, in an integrated pest-management (IPM) programme with applications during flowering and pruning, has been shown to not only effectively control Botrytis (Figure 1), but has also been proven to not interfere with the fermentation process in winemaking.
-Wines produced from grapes treated with T-77® in Australia, France, and South Africa were evaluated across various parameters of the fermentation process and wine quality examined.
-No differences between T-77®-treated wines and untreated controls were identified.
+T-77, in integrated pest-management (IPM) programs, with applications during flowering and pruning, has been shown to not only effectively control botrytis (Figure 1), but has also been proven to not interfere with the fermentation process in winemaking.
+Wines produced from grapes treated with T-77 in Australia, France, and South Africa were evaluated across various fermentation and wine-quality parameters.
+No differences were identified between wines produced from T-77-treated grapes and untreated controls.

-Figure 1: T-77® effectively controls Botrytis on wine grapes.
-Trialed in Italy (2017), T-77® outperformed the reference biological control agent.
+Trialed in Italy (2017), T-77 outperformed the reference biological control agent.

 Conclusion

-T-77® offers a reliable, residue-free solution to two of citiculture’s most persistent fungal threats.
+T-77 offers a reliable, residue-free solution to two of viticulture’s most persistent fungal threats.
 Its proven efficacy, safety in winemaking, and compatibility with IPM strategies position it as a valuable tool for European growers seeking sustainable disease management.
-As industry continues to evolve, T-77® provides a bridge between tradition and innovation — protecting vines, preserving quality, and supporting the future of European viticulture.
+As industry continues to evolve, T-77 provides a bridge between tradition and innovation—protecting vines, preserving quality, and supporting the future of European viticulture.

 Tim Kirkman,